Saülo Mercader: Biography

 Saülo Mercader started modelling and drawing when he was six-years old.
 He learnt the different techniques of modelling in the « Fallas » workshops in Alicante.
 He was an apprentice in the sculptor Serrano's workshops which allowsed him to master the different steps in the making of bronze sculptures : from moulding to different processes of casting.

 In 1964 he arrived in Bilbao (The Basque country in the North of Spain) where his artistic career started.
 He made himself known through a series of collective and individual exhibitions.
 This exceptional osmosis between the people and himself remained extraordinary for two decades and received a considerable echo in the media: in the written press as well as in audio and TV reports.
-As the disciple of the sculptor Lucarini, he carved on stone and worked on bronze doing a series of remarkable busts as well as painted portraits such as the one of the Marquis de Lozoya in Segovia.
+As the disciple of the sculptor Lucarini, he carved on stone and worked on bronze doing a series of remarkable busts as well as painted portraits such as that of the Marquis de Lozoya in Segovia.

 One of his paintings : Peras en Primavera was acquired by the Fine Arts Museum in Madrid.
 The Spanish Vocation Fund Prize he gets in 1972 rewards his talent, fortitude and authentic artistic vocation.
 Saülo Mercader's popularity increases.
 He went to Rome thanks to a scholarship given by the Castellblanch Catalan company.
 In Italy, he studied the great masters who inspired him and guided his hands when he was young and mainly Raphaël, Leonardo da Vinci towards whom he feels a strong brotherly attraction in art.

 Back from Italy, he left for Scandinavia.
 Later on, he stayed for a few months in the Lowlands.

 Because of deadly floods in Bilbao that destroyed his studio, he lost a great part of his works as well as books, letters, photos.

 In 1974, he received a grant from the French government, which allowed him to stay in Paris and develop his art productions.
 It is an important turn in his life.
 He lives at the Cité internationale des arts for five years and meet a lot of artists from all around the world: painters, sculptors, comedians, musicians, ballet-dancers, writers.
 These encounters enlarged his vision of art.
 He participated in the most important art shows in the capital : Salon de Mai, Salon d’Automne, Grands et Jeunes d’Aujourd’hui, Jeune Sculpture, Salon des Artistes Français, Contradiction, Outre-Couleur.
 In the Cité Internationale des Arts’ workshops he starts weaving high-warp tapestries guided by Jagoda Buic and Nora Music and meets the weaver Marin Varbanov there.
 He follows S. W Hayter's courses in carving as well as Matthey's courses in painting at the Superior National School of Fine arts in Paris.